Hes-Siemelink/yay/README.md

 Note that we print something called `${result}`. `${...}` is the variable syntax in Yay.

-`${result}` is a special variable that always contains the result of the last task.
+`${result}` is a special variable that always contains the result of the last command.

 You can use variables in any value field.
-Variables are resolved at the moment the task is going to be executed.
+Variables are resolved at the moment the command is going to be executed.

 For example, let's do a search using a variable: